SpaceTerran/spaceterran.github.io/_posts/2024-02-17-Ansible-Docker-Swarm-GlusterFS.md

 Here are the high-level steps:
 1. Create virtual machines on my Proxmox hosts using templates and Terraform.
-2. Update my Ansible hosts file.
+2. Update an Ansible hosts file.
 3. Run the Ansible playbook, called `swarm.yml`.

 ## Creating the Proxmox templates